sav-che/TL-2/Authors/Hasse, Hermann Edward {std. Hasse}.md

-> [!cite] BHL link: this entry starts at [page 92](https://www.biodiversitylibrary.org/item/103253#page/118/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 92](https://www.biodiversitylibrary.org/page/33068334) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Hasse, Hermann Edward (1836-1915), German-born physician and botanist who studied at St. Louis and settled again in the United States in 1861; Dr. med.
-Würzburg 1861; serving as a surgeon during the Civil War; practicing medicine in Wisconsin, Arkansas and, ultimately (from 1879) in California, surgeon to the Soldier's Home near Santa Monica 1889-1905. (*Hasse*).
+Würzburg 1861; serving as a surgeon during the Civil War; practicing medicine in Wisconsin, Arkansas and, ultimately (from 1879) in California, surgeon to the Soldier's Home near Santa Monica 1889-1905.
+**Abbreviated name**: *Hasse*

 #### Herbarium and types